next up previous

 EcoLab

-- A full featured Agent Based Modelling environment for C++ programmers.
+- A full featured Agent Based Modelling environment for C++ programmers, using Tcl/Tk for scripting and GUI.
 EcoLab is an open source project, hosted via SourceForge.
+Next version (under development) has a Java interface (via JNI).

 Classdesc